ffreemanjr/hello-world/README.md

 # hello-world

-just a test to learning github
+This is Foyah.
+I am trying to get a good understanding of how github truly works.